jimmy-guzman/gitzy/README.md

 By default `gitzy` comes ready to run out of the box.

-> This supports cosmiconfig, so you can customize with either a `gitzy` key in your package.json, or just create a `.gitzyrc.json`, `.gitzyrc.yml`, `gitzy.config.js`, etc. in your project directory.
+> This supports cosmiconfig, so you can customize with either a `gitzy` key in your package.json, or just create a `.gitzyrc.json`, `.gitzyrc.yml`, `gitzy.config.js`, etc. in your project or `.config/` directory.

 ## Options